foodfight/showz/scripts/episode-20-jtimberman.md

 * What is your favorite linux distro and what is your default one?
 * What sucks about linux? what rocks about linux?
 * What are some new technologies/tools that are excited to play with?
+* What is the release process for opscode-managed cookbooks?
+If a commit I make is accepted, how soon can I expect the cookbook to be updated?
+* Do you have any recommendations for managing local forked verisions of cookbooks in a way that will make it easy to integrate upstream changes with my local changes (assuming that the upstream changes include my local changes -- i.e. that a new version is released with my changes included)?

 * What resources are missing from the available defaults in the Chef DSL?